sha5b/Code-Analyzer-for-AI/README.md

-# Project Analyzer
+# File Structure Generator

-A powerful multi-language code analysis tool that provides deep insights into your codebase structure, dependencies, and behavior.
+A powerful multi-language code analysis tool that generates comprehensive documentation of your codebase structure, dependencies, and behavior.
+It analyzes source code to extract definitions, relationships, and provides insights about code quality and patterns.

 ## Features

 - **Multi-Language Support**:
   - Python (with type hints and docstrings)
-  - JavaScript/TypeScript (with JSDoc support)
+  - JavaScript/TypeScript (with React support)
-  - React/React-TypeScript
   - C/C++ (with templates and namespaces)
   - C# (with attributes and type definitions)
   - Svelte (component analysis)